Tuan1942/Multimedia-Service/README.md

   /user/register: Register a new user.
   /user/login: Authenticate a user and generate a token.
   /user/logout: Logout a user.
+  /user/current: Get current logged in user information.
+  /user/list: Get all user in database.

   Image Management:
   /image/upload: Upload an image, compress it, and store both versions.